JuliaPhysics/Measurements.jl/docs/appendix.rst

 	  \right)^2 + \cdots

 In general, calculating the covariances is not an easy task.
-The trick adopted in ``Measurements.jl`` is to propagate the uncertainty always using really independent variables.
-Thus, dealing with correlation boils down to finding the set of all the independent measurements on which an expression depends.
+The trick adopted in ``Measurements.jl`` in order to deal with simple functional correlation is to propagate the uncertainty always using really independent variables.
+Thus, dealing with functional correlation boils down to finding the set of all the independent measurements on which an expression depends.
 If this set is made up of :math:`\{x, y, z, \dots\}`, it is possible to calculate the uncertainty of :math:`G(a, b, c, \dots) = g(x, y, z, \dots)` with

 .. math:: \sigma_G^2 = \left( \left.\frac{\text{d} g}{\text{d} x}\right\vert_{x
 	  = \bar{x}} \sigma_x \right)^2 + \left( \left.\frac{\text{d}